amcginlay/k8s-primer/content/021_running_at_scale/_index.md

 pod/demo-658bfb548-rw7x6   1/1     Running   0          3m58s
 {{< /output >}}

-You have now successfully created a Kubernetes `Deployment` with three replicas.
+You have now successfully updated your `Deployment` to publish three replica pods.

 {{< step >}}Now check you can still `kubectl exec` into one of the pods via its deployment.{{< /step >}}
 ```bash